MicrosoftPremier/VstsExtensions/BuildQualityChecks/en-US/WarningsPolicy.md

   **Note:** Regular expressions must use the [JavaScript RegExp](http://www.regular-expressions.info/javascript.html) syntax.

 - <a name="inclusiveFiltering">**Make Warning Filters Inclusive:**</a> Checking this option changes the behavior of *Warning Filters (Tasks)*.
 When unchecked (default), the policy only counts warnings matching the regular expressions listed in the *Warning Filters (Tasks)* parameter (*exclusive filtering*; see above).
 In some cases, though, you might want to count warnings that are not properly logged by build tasks in addition to the regular warnings (*inclusive filtering*).
 This can be achieved by activating the *Make Warning Filters Inclusive* option.
 This setting is only visible if *Evaluate Task Warnings* is checked.
+You need to enable this option if you want to use the special syntaxes (i.e., named or unnamed capturing groups) of the *Warning Filters (Tasks)*.

   **YAML: inclusiveFiltering** - (Optional) Default is *false*.